datopian/playbook/user-stories/README.md

 We also value interactions and individuals over processes and tools.
 In an ever changing requirements environment we want non-details which can when the time comes be the basis for a conversation about the actual implementation.
 The team familiarises itself with the requirement at the appropriate time.
 So when starting work on the transportation user story, the team might discuss with the customer and ask questions like:

-* "How fast is quickly?",
+- "How fast is quickly?";
-* "Are A and B in the same city, country, on Earth?",
+- "Are A and B in the same city, country, on Earth?";
-* "Are there any policies we need to be aware of?" etc.
+- "Are there any policies we need to be aware of?";
+- Etc.

 ## Acceptance of User Stories